- Soar over the treetops on a zipline tour of Arenal

 Day 6: Kayak & Snorkel in Tamarindo Bay

-Day 7: Beach Day & Sunset Catamaran Sail in Tamarindo
+Day 7: Free Morning, Afternoon Snorkel & Sunset Catamaran Cruise

 In the afternoon, you'll board a catamaran for a sunset sail.
 The ship will stop in a tranquil bay, drop anchor, and you'll explore the pristine waters while the crew prepares a dinner feast.
 While you eat, enjoy a colorful sunset over the Pacific horizon while keeping a sharp eye out for dolphins, sea turtles, flying fish, or even breaching whales.

 Day 8: Return to Liberia, Depart

 It's time to say adiós to Costa Rica!
 After breakfast, you'll begin the hour-long drive back to Liberia and the airport, where you'll catch your return flight home.